Buyer’s Guide: HEPA Vacuums

 To Bag or Not to Bag

-Thirty years ago, virtually all vacuums came with disposable bags for collecting dirt and debris.
-But in the past couple of decades, some newer vacuum styles abandoned the bag in favor of a collection bin that can be removed from the unit for dumping.
-For allergy sufferers, carefully removing and discarding a vacuum bag is less like to reintroduce allergens into the air than dumping a removable bin, which can result in a cloud of airborne particles re-released into the air.
+Some vacuums use a disposable bag for collecting dirt and debris.
+Others utilize a collection bin that can be removed from the vacuum unit to be dumped out when full.
+For allergy sufferers, carefully removing and discarding a vacuum bag is less like to reintroduce allergens into the air than dumping a removable bin.
 If you opt for a HEPA vacuum with a collection bin, it’s a good idea to take it outdoors to dump.

 Types of HEPA Vacuums

-There are several different types of vacuums on the market these days—and all are available with HEPA filters.
+There are several different types of vacuums in common use today, and all are available with HEPA filters.

 - Upright: Like a canister vacuum, an upright HEPA vacuum typically features a powerhead, so it’s good at picking up pet hair.
 An upright tends to be easier to maneuver than a canister, but not all models include an additional hose and attachments.
 Upright vacuums may require disposable bags or come with a collection bin, depending on the individual model.